Program Duration: MS- 2 years, Doctoral- average 4-6 years

 Full-Time: Yes | Online Options: No

-Marquette’s Exercise and Rehabilitation Science program is a clinical research program based in the College of Health Sciences’ highly competitive Department of Physical Therapy, which ranks in the top 10 percent of the more than 200 accredited physical therapy programs nationwide.
+Marquette’s master's and PhD in exercise and rehabilitation science program is a clinical research program based in the College of Health Sciences’ highly competitive Department of Physical Therapy, which ranks in the top 10 percent of the more than 200 accredited physical therapy programs nationwide.
 It is also part of the Clinical and Translational Science Institute of Southeastern Wisconsin, which is funded by the National Institutes of Health.
-The Exercise and Rehabilitation Science program is one of only a few CTSI programs in the country specifically geared toward clinical research training in physical therapy and rehabilitation science.
+The exercise and rehabilitation science program is one of only a few CTSI programs in the country specifically geared toward clinical research training in physical therapy and rehabilitation science.

 The Clinical and Translational Science Institute of Southeastern Wisconsin (CTSI) is a major partner with Marquette’s Exercise and Rehabilitation Science Graduate program.
 Marquette’s participation in this consortium expands opportunities for academic, medical and clinical research within Milwaukee.
 Students will have access to CTSI partner institutions for collaborative research opportunities, patient populations, and advanced course work.